GayaGopan/E-COMMERCE-RETAIL-DATA-ANALYSIS/README.md

  ![image](https://github.com/GayaGopan/E-COMMERCE-RETAIL-DATA-ANALYSIS/assets/164141178/f762cbd8-daa9-46fa-be1f-d0ae216ff18a)

-According to the result 6 customers have >10 transactions with us excluding returns.
-In this objective CTEs are used for finding the solution.
+According to the result 6 customers have  more than 10 transactions with us excluding returns.
+In this objective CTEs are used for finding the solution.This analysis provides insights into customer behavior and purchasing frequency, aiding in customer segmentation and targeted marketing.

 # Bussiness Objective(8): What is the combined revenue earned from the "Electronics "and "Clothing"categories from "Flagship store"?